memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 RUN ln -s /usr/bin/clang-tidy-${llvm_version} /usr/local/bin/clang-tidy
 ```

 This is one of the steps in a _Dockerfile_ that I've previously mentioned which can break quite easily in case you're trying to rebuild an image in a couple of years.
-In case you're happy with the packages provided for your base images, you can also simply install the packages that are provided with the image.
+In case you're happy with the packages provided for your base images, you can also simply install the packages that are provided with the `apt` registry.
 Now both `clang-format` and `clang-tidy` are available in the image:

 ```bash
 $ make builder-build